Some links in this article are affiliate links, which means I earn from qualifying purchases.

 8. FITGIRL Hip Thrust Pad – Most Padded for Women

-While it might not be the thickest barbell pads on the market, it’s one of the softest barbell pads on the skin with extra-plush cushioning.
+While it might not be the thickest barbell pad on the market, it’s one of the softest barbell pads on the skin with extra-plush cushioning, and that’s why I think it’s the best hip thrust pad for women.

-Moreover, the dimensions of the hip thrust pad are designed according to the female body dimension, so they’re easier to use.
+Moreover, the hip thrust pad dimensions are designed according to the female body dimension, so they’re easier to use.

-The barbell pad also has an aesthetically appealing design for active women and uses a velcro tape fastening system to make it functional and easy to use.
+The barbell hip thrust pad also has an aesthetically appealing design for active women and uses a velcro tape fastening system to make it functional and easy to use.

 - Comes with soft padding